20 student kitchen cupboard essentials

 Rice

-Yet another dried essential to add to the list, rice can go with almost everything.
+Rice is yet another dried cupboard essential to add to your student shopping list.
+It can go with almost everything.
 Plus, to keep your weekly meals interesting, it can be an equally cheap carbohydrate to alternate with pasta throughout the week.

 -